White paper : data in Pryv

 To differentiate photos from notes, every event has a type.

 When you record something that happens in time, usually you need more context than just time.
 Where does the information come from?
 Why was it recorded?
 Where shall it be used, and/or by whom?
-Pryv uses tags and streams to keep track of all that.
-They’re simple, proven constructs to structure data in a free many-to-many fashion (tags) and/or strict one-to-many hierarchy (streams) that covers most – if not all – organisational needs.
+Pryv uses streams to keep track of all that.
+Similar to folders in a file system, streams encode context for your events.
+They classify events in a hierarchical way, providing them with a structure, and as described above, complement low-level event types with the necessary info.
+But unlike folders in a file system, they let you organise data in a free many-to-many fashion with events possibly belonging to more than one stream, covering most – if not all – organisational needs.

 No-nonsense access management

-We have an idea of what data looks like in Pryv.io (and why), now how do we access it?
-Every connection to Pryv data is mediated by an access.
+We have an idea of what data looks like in Pryv (and why), now how do we access it?
+Every connection to Pryv data is mediated by, well, an access.

 Cross-account indexing/searching and aggregation